-16 Free Thanksgiving Math Activities for Preschoolers with 12 Worksheets
+Free Thanksgiving Math Activities for Preschoolers | 12 Worksheets

 12 Interactive Worksheets to Practice Thanksgiving Math Activities for Preschoolers

-Turkey Counting Game on Thanksgiving Day
+Turkey Counting Game for Thanksgiving Math Activities

-- Give a worksheet containing the color names and a number for each color on a cup.
+Give a worksheet containing the color names and a number for each color on a cup.

-- If yellow is the number 6, kids will put 6 yellow pom poms in the cup.
+- If yellow is the number 6, kids will put 6 yellow pompoms in the cup.

-Turkey Cups Counting Game on Thanksgiving Day
+Turkey Cups Counting Game for Thanksgiving Math Activities

 Counting Game on Thanksgiving Dinner Table